-- Check indentations on carrier plate for wear before installing finger holder on carrier plate.
+- 7. Check indentations on carrier plate for wear before installing finger holder on carrier plate.
 Excessive wear of carrier plate at indentations will cause over planting especially with small sizes of seed.
 Inspect carrier plate annually.
-Life expectancy should be 250-300 acres per row of operation under average conditions. - Install wave washer and adjusting nut with finger holder flush against carrier.
+Life expectancy should be 250-300 acres per row of operation under average conditions. - 8.
+Install wave washer and adjusting nut with finger holder flush against carrier.
 Tighten adjusting nut to fully compress wave washer.
 Back off nut 1⁄2 to 2 flats to obtain rolling torque of 22 to 25 inch pounds. - 9.
-Turn finger holder by hand to make sure it is firmly against carrier plate, but can be rotated with moderate force. - 10.
-Install cover nut and cotter pin.
-Reinstall baffle.
+Turn finger holder by hand to make sure it is firmly against carrier plate, but can be rotated with moderate force.